 CUBA IN TRANSITION

-An homage to Cuba at this historic moment, Cuba In Transition is an ongoing series of photo-mosaic murals, audio interviews, and field recordings created on 3 trips to Santiago de Cuba, Baracoa, Havana, Viñales, Cienfuegos and Trinidad de Cuba shortly before and after President Obama's landmark trip in March 2016 and most recently in February 2017 after the death of Fidel Castro.
+Cuba In Transition is an ongoing series of 18 large-scale photomosaic murals, audio interviews, and field recordings created on 3 trips by the artist to Santiago de Cuba, Baracoa, Havana, Viñales, Cienfuegos and Trinidad de Cuba shortly before and after President Obama's landmark trip in March 2016 and most recently in February 2017 after the death of Fidel Castro.

 Che 2016 Photo-mosaic 42x54 inches

 Eighty smaller square 6x6" photo-mosaics.
 Each took between 1 and 3 hours to create.
 A mash-up of Alberto Korda's iconic image with Chuck Close's method, only I use photo-mosaic instead of paint.
 Father of the Cuban revolution, constructed by hand with thousands of patchwork images of Cuba today, revealing a complex legacy.